i8degrees/redstone-university/src/Part-V_Post-Graduate/introduction.md

 This special section contains a single, challenging module that will test everything you've learned.

 *   **In Module 12 (The "Real World" Display),** we will finally solve the problem we encountered back in Module 4: how to display a number like "13" using two separate decimal digits.
 We chose the elegant programmer's solution of Hexadecimal, but now we will build the complex engineer's solution used in real-world calculators and digital clocks: the Double Dabble algorithm.
-This will require building our most intricate circuit yet, a dedicated Binary-to-BCD converter.

 This final module is not for the faint of heart.
 It is a true capstone project that will result in the most "human-friendly" version of our computer.
 It's the perfect challenge for those who looked at their completed computer and asked, "What's next?"